p1ng-request/docs/templates/Dash/Dash_Create_Navbar_Dashboard.md

 **Author:** [Florent Ravenel](https://www.linkedin.com/in/florent-ravenel/)

-A simple app demonstrating how to create a dashboard navbar with 2 dropdowns.
+**Description:** This notebook allows users to create a customizable navigation bar for their website or application.

 ## Input